On most 2002 and newer BMWs, you will need to register the battery, which is the last step in this guide.

 - In some cases, you may notice that the airbag light is on after changing the battery.
 This is often caused by low voltage.
 You will need to use a scanner that can read BMW airbag codes.
 See what the codes are.
 If they are stored codes, delete them.

 My BMW doesn't start.
 Can I read the codes with a scanner from Autozone or Advanced Auto Parts?

 - You can, but the OBD2 scanners used at Autozone and Advance are generic code readers and cannot read multiple BMW systems.
 You will need a scanner that can read BMW-specific codes.

 Will AutoZone install a battery in a BMW?

-- We called two AutoZone's to ask if they will install a battery in a BMW, and in both cases, we were told no. That's not surprising, considering that to do the job right, you need to register the battery, and AutoZone does not carry an OBD-II scanner that will register a BMW battery.
+- We called two AutoZone's to ask if they would install a battery in a BMW, and in both cases, we were told no. That's not surprising, considering that you need to register the battery to do the job right, and AutoZone does not carry an OBD-II scanner that will register a BMW battery.
 You can still buy a BMW battery at AutoZone.
 Just keep in mind that you will have to install and register it yourself.

 What are the signs of a bad BMW battery?